If you’re concerned about your child’s thumb-sucking habit, we are here to help.

 St. Louis Pediatric Dentistry

 If you have any questions or concerns regarding your child’s oral health, please call us to schedule an appointment.
-Your child’s initial oral examination includes a visual exam, charting, diagnosis and treatment recommendations.
-We will also take x-rays, which includes the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.
+Your child’s initial oral examination includes a visual exam, charting, diagnosis, and treatment recommendations.
+We will also take x-rays, including the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth and the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.